Sumonta056/Survival-of-Warrior/README.md

  # * Must Needed Requirements *
  - Operating System (Windows 8 / 10 / 11)
- - Visual Studio 13 and All necessary file related to it must be installed
+ - Visual Studio 2013 and All necessary file related to it must be installed
+ <a href="https://mega.nz/folder/afBW2LoQ#lleqfnCVJOaT4FsJAAyp1g" > (Download Visual Studio 2013 )</a>

   # Here are some screenshot of the Game
   - Hope you like it